Curbs imposed in Kashmir Valley will be lifted in phases, says state government

 A full-dress rehearsal has been conducted for Independence Day in every district of the Valley, the official added.

-On Monday, the Centre had claimed that Eid-al-Adha prayers were conducted peacefully in local mosques without any untoward incidents.
+On Monday, the Centre had claimed that Eid prayers were conducted peacefully in local mosques without any untoward incidents.
 Around 10,000 people offered prayers at the Jamia Masjid in Baramulla, the Union Ministry of Home Affairs said.
 However, an official said large gatherings were not allowed anywhere.

 A top bureaucrat on Tuesday said the state would host its first summit for prospective investors in October.
 Earlier in the day, the Supreme Court refused to pass orders on lifting the restrictions, and said the Centre should be given more time to restore normalcy in the region.